Demonstrating HRMS ROI and Spotting Hidden HR Costs

 • Indirect labor costs - labor costs for employees involved in ‘HR activity’ (e.g., collection of staff data, timesheet approvals, answering staff questions, etc.)

-Clearly, depending on the size and nature of your business, these costs will vary and some may even be negligible; but for a true picture of cost, all need to be considered when seeking to demonstrate ROI.
+Clearly, depending on the size and nature of your business, these costs will vary, and some may even be negligible; but for a true picture of cost, all need to be considered when seeking to demonstrate ROI.

-Whatever the driver for a new HRMS, it is a significant investment of both time and money and both will potentially be wasted if you cannot demonstrate HRMS ROI for your new purchase.
-Of course, selecting your best HRMS solution is only the first step in ensuring the return on your investment; well-managed implementation, user engagement, and ongoing post-implementation embedding and optimization will all influence the system’s true value to your business.
+Of course, selection is only the first step in ensuring the return on your investment; well-managed implementation, user engagement, and ongoing post-implementation embedding and optimization will all influence the system’s true value to your business.

 author image